ありがとうございます (arigatou gozaimasu): Thank you

 If, on the other hand, a Japanese speaker asks you first how are you doing, this is how you can answer politely.
 Apply the unspoken rule of politeness everywhere you go and many doors shall joyously open in your path.

-Here's a native speaker showing you how to say it:
+Here's a fluent speaker showing you how to say it:

 And because you might find yourself in a bar when visiting Japan you might have to learn how to order a beer in Japanese.

-Let a native Japanese speaker show you how it's done:
+Let a fluent Japanese speaker show you how it's done:

 There are times when what you ordered is out of stock, so a bartender might say "ごめんなさい。" which means "I'm sorry" in Japanese.